A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 The Journey to the Temple and Waterfall

 Another of Da Lat’s claims to fame is its coffee.
-We love / are dependent on a good cup of coffee and have indulged in many since arriving in Da Lat.
+We love / are dependent on a good cup of coffee and have indulged in many during our time in Da Lat.
 The coffee is amazing, cheap and abundant with loads of cute cafes serving every style of cup imaginable.
 We have not, however, tried Da Lat’s famous Kopi Luwak - weasel poo coffee.

 The idea is simple: weasel eats coffee bean, weasels digestion alters coffee bean chemically, weasels poop out altered bean, bean is harvested....profit!
 It is meant to taste incredible with more sweetness and less bitterness.